The Dodder Greenway: Beatty’s Avenue to Herbert Park

 Key Changes

-• Beatty’s Avenue will be a shared area for both cars and cycles.
-However, the riverside walkway on Beatty’s Avenue will remain unchanged.
+- Beatty’s Avenue is now a shared area for both motorists and cyclists.
+However, the riverside walkway on Beatty’s Avenue has remained unchanged.

-• A new crossing will facilitate pedestrian and cycle movements north/south on Merrion Road.
+- A new crossing facilitates pedestrian and cyclist movements north/south on Merrion Road.

-• Two parking bays on Merrion Road will be removed to facilitate the new crossing.
+- Two parking bays on Merrion Road have been removed to facilitate the new crossing.

-• An accessible parking bay on the north side of Merrion Road will be relocated east by 11 metres.
+- An accessible parking bay on the north side of Merrion Road has been relocated east by 11 metres.

-• A two-way protected cycle lane along the riverside of Anglesea Road will separate cyclists from traffic by way of segregation kerbs..
-The existing path will remain unchanged.
+- A two-way protected cycle lane along the riverside of Anglesea Road separates cyclists from traffic by way of segregation kerbs..
+The existing path remains unchanged.

-• One of the two existing left turn lanes from Anglesea Road to Merrion Road will be removed to facilitate the two-way cycle lane.
+- One of the two existing left turn lanes from Anglesea Road to Merrion Road has been removed to facilitate the two-way cycle lane.

-• Eight existing parking spaces on the riverside of Anglesea Road, opposite Pembroke Library, will be removed.
-Additional parking will be provided on the opposite side of Anglesea Road.
+- Eight existing parking spaces on the riverside of Anglesea Road, opposite Pembroke Library, have been removed.
+Additional parking has been provided on the opposite side of Anglesea Road.

-• The accessible parking bay on the east side of Anglesea road, near Pembroke library, will be retained.
+- The accessible parking bay on the east side of Anglesea road, near Pembroke library, has been retained.

-• The existing pedestrian crossing on Anglesea Road will be converted to a pedestrian and cycle crossing.
+- The existing pedestrian crossing on Anglesea Road has been converted to a pedestrian and cyclist crossing.

-• A raised crossing will be provided at the bridge entrance to the Pines Apartments on Herbert Park Lane.
+- A raised crossing has been provided at the bridge entrance to the Pines Apartments on Herbert Park Lane.

-• All existing boundaries and trees along the route will be retained.
+- All existing boundaries and trees along the route have been retained.

-This scheme intends to provide an Active Travel link along the Dodder River in advance of the Dodder Greenway Project and into future cycle and public transport schemes.
+This scheme provides an Active Travel link along the Dodder River as part of the overall Dodder Greenway scheme and into future walking and cycling and public transport schemes.

 The overall aim is to improve walking and cycling facilities for local communities and facilitate the shift towards more sustainable modes of transport for both commuting and leisure.